ted4prez2028/superintelligence25/README.md

 - `OPENAI_API_KEY` – API key for OpenAI models.

-The backend also exposes `/asi/score`, a toy endpoint that always returns perfect "ASI" ratings across several categories.
-This is purely illustrative and does not indicate real superintelligence.
+The backend also exposes `/asi/score`, a toy endpoint that increments a set of "ASI" ratings by one point on each request until they reach a perfect ten.
+These numbers merely simulate progress and do not indicate real superintelligence.

 ## Frontend